 Next Steps

-Get high-score reCAPTCHA v3 tokens — sign up for CaptchaAI and configure min_score for your target action.
+Get high-score reCAPTCHA v3 tokens — sign up for CaptchaAI.
+For Enterprise v3 use enterprise=1 and tune min_score per action; for standard v3, focus on cookies, user agent, and IP reputation.